dll-ncai/AI-ForestWatch/README.md

 `inference_btt_2020.py` is the script used to run inference on a given test image using the trained model.

 ## Acknowledgements
-Part of this research is supported by the German Academic Exchange Service (DAAD) under grant no. 57402923.
+- Part of this research is supported by the German Academic Exchange Service (DAAD) under grant no. 57402923.
+- This project has followed the PyTorch template provided by [victoresque](https://github.com/victoresque/pytorch-template)

  ## Reference